playsms/playsms/README.md

 - Send SMS to single mobile phone (web2mobile)
 - Send SMS broadcasted to a group of mobile phones (web2mobiles, bulk SMS)
 - Support sending text, flash and unicode message
-- Capable of handling large amount of SMS (500k SMS monthly)
+- Capable of handling large amount of SMS (user reports 500k SMS monthly)
 - Receive private SMS to Inbox and forward it to email (mobile2web)
 - Forward single SMS from mobile to a group of mobile phones (mobile2mobiles)
 - SMS autoreply, for easy autoreplying formatted incoming SMS
 - SMS board, forward received SMS to email, export output in JSON and a few other formats
 - SMS command, execute server side shell script using SMS
-- SMS custom, forward incoming SMS to custom apps, locally or external URL
+- SMS custom, forward incoming SMS to custom apps, locally or on external URL
 - SMS poll, manage polling system using SMS, export output in graph, JSON and other formats
 - SMS quiz, serve quizzes on SMS
 - SMS subscribe, manage user subscribes to a service using SMS
-- SMS sync to utilize SMSSync app from smssync.ushahidi.com
+- SMS sync to utilize SMSSync app from http://smssync.ushahidi.com
 - Create your own features, tools, themes and gateway modules as a plugin
 - Supports Gammu, Gnokii, Kannel, SMS Server Tools, Msgtoolbox, Uplink, Nexmo, Twilio, Infobip and Clickatell